steevehook/5m-friday/go-in-2020/README.md

 - Great docs, examples & resources
 - Growing market depending on location (everyone is catching up, from PHP, JS, and even Java and C++)
 - About 2M gophers

+## Temp

+- Blazing fast specs with magic
+- Cross platform with magic